loug6981-cell/Sokoban-C/README.md

 # Sokoban-C
-These are the two code (one for Linux and one for Windows) which are copies of the Sokoban game written in C and run in the terminal.
+These are the two code (one for Linux and one for Windows sorry i wrote "widows" :(  ) which are copies of the Sokoban game written in C and run in the terminal.

 Project completed for a Computer Science degree.